lordfriend/nya-bootstrap-select/docs/src/content/examples/form-control-feature.md

 ### Disable a select

 To disable a select.
-Use `disabled="true"` as an attribute on `nya-bs-select` element. the value of this attribute is a data-binding to current scope.
+Use `ng-disabled="true"` as an attribute on `nya-bs-select` element. the value of this attribute is a data-binding to current scope.
 So you can use model to control an select being disabled or enabled.
-Note that `ng-disabled` are not supported.
+Note that in the early version `disabled` is used to support this feature, you can still use disabled but this could cause buggy in IE.

 <example>
 <file name="index.html">